dark-side/sports-hub/sports_hub_portal/desktop_application_features/maintain_navigation/README.md

 Some of the sports categories have subcategories.
 Subcategories contain a list of the teams related to them.
 For example, the NFL sports category consists of the following subcategories: AFC East, AFC North, AFC South.
 The AFC South contains the following teams: Houston, Indianapolis, Jacksonville, Tennessee.

-The Lifestyle, Dealbook, Video, and Team hub menu categories do not have subcategories, so when users hover over one of these categories, only this category is highlighted.
-When users select one of these categories, they are redirected to the appropriate category news page.
 Admin user configures a list of categories, subcategories, and teams visible in the navigation menu.

 The user with admin permissions should be able to manage teams, namely: